bitshares/bitshares-core/README.md

 | --- | --- | --- | ---
 | 100G HDD, 16G RAM | 640G SSD, 64G RAM * | 80G HDD, 4G RAM | 500G SSD, 32G RAM

-\* For this setup to work allocate all SSD space left(excluding OS and software) as Swap.
+\* For this setup, allocate at least 500GB of SSD as swap.

 After starting the witness node again, in a separate terminal you can run: